sikutisa/eShopLite-Aspire-Lab/Labs/Lab 3 - Deploy/README.md

 ## Analyze the deployment

-When using azd outside of .NET Aspire, you have to specify which applications you want to deploy.
-But azd automatically detects the applications for you with .NET Aspire-based projects.
-You can still see what azd is deploying by generating a manifest file.
+When using `azd` outside of .NET Aspire, you have to specify which applications you want to deploy.
+But `azd` automatically detects the applications for you with .NET Aspire-based projects.
+You can still see what `azd` is deploying by generating a manifest file.

 1. From the terminal run:

     ```bash
+    # bash/zsh
+    dotnet run --project ./eShopLite.AppHost \
+        -- \
+        --publisher manifest \
+        --output-path ../aspire-manifest.json
+    ```

+    ```powershell
+    # PowerShell
-    dotnet run --project eShopLite.AppHost/eShopLite.AppHost.csproj `
+    dotnet run --project ./eShopLite.AppHost `
         -- `
         --publisher manifest `
         --output-path ../aspire-manifest.json